 Learning to drive is a teenager’s rite of passage–made more challenging when it includes a stick shift.

-Mom and I get as far as the corner.
+From the farm driveway along Creamery Road, south of Dexter, Iowa, Mom and I get as far as the corner.
 I could fling an ear of corn that far.
 I’m not going to learn to shift gears this morning.
 Mom and I are locked in mutual exasperation.